 - Student Loans: College is expensive!
 But having a college degree, in my opinion, is definitely worth the cost.
 Student loans are considered good debt because of the value an education will provide in the long run.

 - Home Mortgage: When was the last time you heard of someone buying a house in cash?
-Mortgages are categorized as good debt because you eventually gain equity on your home with the hope that you will turn a profit when you sell.
+Mortgages and investment property loans are categorized as good debt because you eventually gain equity on your home with the hope that you will turn a profit when you sell.
 You do not have to take us at our word.
-Learn more on a site for a Kansas City mortgage lender and understand for yourself.
+You can ask a professional like McGraw Property Management to learn more about property management and debt.

 - Business Loan: Starting a business can be very expensive at first with a lot of upfront costs involved.
-A business loan provides the freedom to start the business with the back-up dollars to help keep it afloat in the first few years.
+A business loan provides the freedom to start the business with the back-up dollars to help keep it afloat in the first few years credit cards use.
 The goal is that eventually the business will turn a profit and the loan can be easily paid off within five years of the start (give or take, depending on the business).
+If you need vehicle loans for your business, you can visit Empower Federal Credit Union website.
+There are instances where a Private Equity Representation is needed to secure a loan so make sure to consult a financial or loan professional about your situation.

 - Car Loans: Financing a car isn’t bad per say, but it is considered a bad debt because the car that you continue to pay interest on each month is rapidly depreciating every day you drive it.
 According to Edmunds, the minute you drive your new car off the lot, the value drops by about 20%.
 It is better to save up for a new used car than to finance a brand new car.
 (Note: Sometimes, you just can’t afford a car.
 J and I bought a new used car last year and ended up financing it because we needed one reliable car between us.
 We didn’t want to keep the debt on our records, though, so we ended up paying it off in 6 months.
 Read more here.)